IntQuant/qlibs/README.md

 # Welcome to QLibs
-QLibs is a multipurpose library, suited for making games.
+QLibs is a multipurpose library, suitable for making graphical applications and games.

 # Features
 There are quite a lot of them!